FAQs

 2. Does Chiropractic treatment require a referral from an MD?

 No, you do not need a referral to see a Chiropractor.
-Chiropractors are Primary Care Physicians and can even perform sports physicals, and refer you to other medical professionals for x-rays, MRI’s and injuries (like broken bones) that we do not treat.
+Chiropractors are Primary Care Physicians and can even perform sports physicals.
+They can also refer you to other medical professionals for X-rays, MRIs, and other injuries (like broken bones) that we do not treat.

 3. Do insurance plans cover Chiropractic?

-Most insurance plans do cover Chiropractic care; however, each plan is different and not all Chiropractors accept insurance.
+Some insurance plans cover Chiropractic care; however, each plan is different, and not all Chiropractors accept insurance.
 Before looking for a Chiropractor it is always a good idea to check with your insurance company to see what kind and how much Chiropractic care they will cover.
-Body of a Champion Chiropractic is currently working with some insurance companies to find their patients coverage.
-However, we understand not everyone has insurance, therefore we try to keep our prices affordable and payment plans can be discussed as needed.
+Body of a Champion Chiropractic is not a preferred provider for any insurance companies, but we are happy to help submit insurance claims so patients might be reimbursed directly.
+However, we do accept HSA and FSA cards as payment!
+Body of a Champion understands not everyone has insurance, therefore we try to keep our prices affordable and payment plans can be discussed as needed.

 4. How is a Chiropractic adjustment performed?

 There are many different techniques that can be used to perform an adjustment.
-At Body of a Champion Chiropractic, Dr. Madison Wills specializes in diversified technique which is a hands-on manual adjustment; she also uses motion palpation, Gonstead, Thompson drop, flexion distraction, and Activator protocols to aid in her assessment and adjustment of patients.
-All adjustments are tailored to the patients’ needs and can be different each visit depending on the condition presented during that appointment.
+At Body of a Champion Chiropractic, Dr. Madison Wills specializes in diversified technique, which is a hands-on manual adjustment; she also uses motion palpation, Gonstead, Thompson drop, flexion distraction, and Activator protocols to aid in her assessment and adjustment of patients.
+All adjustments are tailored to the patient’s needs and may vary each visit depending on the condition presented during that appointment.

 5. Why is there a popping sound when a joint is adjusted?